queueit/KnownUser.Fastly/README.md

 - *Website_Host* - OPTIONAL.
 If the public facing host name is overwritten in Fastly use this to correct

 ### Add a new Custom VCL
-Add a new Custom VCL and call it 'Queue-it Connector'.
+Add a new Custom VCL and call it `Queue-it Connector`.
 The VCL can be found here: [Queue-it Connector]( https://github.com/queueit/KnownUser.Fastly/blob/master/Queue-it%20Connector.vcl)

 ### Update the main VCL
 In the current main VCL: